 All full time employees hired after January 1, 2014, excluding the General Manager, are entered into the defined contribution plan administered by MERS.
 The MERS Defined Contribution Plan is a qualified retirement plan under Section 401(a) of the Internal Revenue Code.
 Employee and employer contributions are deposited into the employee's individual account and invested under their direction.
 Participants of the plan can make payments into the plan as desired.
-The Agency contributes 8% of the participant's wages starting November 2014.
-In addition the Agency contributes 15% of the Assistant General Manager's salary beginning in June 2016.
-The Agency made contributions to the plan of \$4,890 and \$13,080 in 2018 and 2017, respectively.
+The Agency contributes 8% of the participant's wages.
+The Agency made contributions to the plan of \$0 and \$4,890 in 2019 and 2018, respectively.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018